Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We presented the Monte-Carlo study of electron channelling in the $(110)$ channel of a bent Silicon crystal.
-The calculation were done for the beam energy of 855 MeV for several value of the centrifugal parameter.
+A Monte-Carlo study of electron channeling in the $(110)$ channel of a bent silicon crystal is presented.
+The calculations were done for the beam energy of 855 MeV for a number of values of the centrifugal parameter.

-According to our simulation, the number of channelling electrons rapidly decreases with the penetration depth $z$ and quickly approaches an exponential asymptote.
-Similar behaviour was previously seen in the kinetic theory of channelling in the case of positively charged projectile.
+According to the simulation results, the fraction of channeling electrons decreases rapidly with the penetration depth $z$ and quickly approaches an exponential asymptote.
+Similar behavior was previously seen for straight channels \cite{straight}.
+This result is consistent with the one obtained in the kinetic theory of channeling in the case of positively charged projectiles \cite{BiryukovChesnokovKotovBook}.

-We formulated definitions of the dechannelling length $L_\mathrm{d}$ and the asymptotic acceptance of the channel $A_\mathrm{d}$ that are suitable for application within the Monte Carlo approach.
-Our definition is consistent with the one previously used in the kinetic theory of channelling.
+A definition of the asymptotic acceptance of the channel $A_\mathrm{d}$ that is suitable for application within the Monte Carlo approach is formulated.
+The dependence of $A_\mathrm{d}$ on the centrifugal parameter is studied.

-We calculated the dechannelling length for the set of values of the centrifugal parameter.
-The dechannelling length decreases as $(1-C)^{2.9}$ at $0<C<0.3$.
-At larger $C$ the guiding effect of the channel becomes so weak that the random diffusion of the particles along the bent channel is comparable to channelling effect.
-This results into the change of the behaviour of $L_\mathrm{d}(C)$.
-Similarly, the behaviour of the asymptotic acceptance $A_\mathrm{d}(C)$ changes at $C=0.3$ from $(1-C)^2$ decreasing to nearly constant and then increasing behaviour.
+The dechanneling length for a set of values of the centrifugal parameter is calculated.
+It decreases as $\sim (1-C)^{2.9}$ at $0 < C \lesssim 0.3$.
+At $C>0.3$ it decreases less steeply and remains nonzero even at $C > 1$.